 Of course, the ‘hill’ is also a metaphor which might be a number of things from simply venturing outside the house to a full-blown adventurous holiday.
 It might be a simple bit of gardening, a walk to the shops (mall), 30 minutes on a treadmill at a leisurely pace.
 Or it might be something more physically demanding like a marathon.
-It doesn’t even need to be anything physical, for example, starting a diary, trialling a change in diet with a view to improving quality of life, learning about specific aspects of your condition.
+It doesn’t even need to be anything physical, for example, starting a diary, trialling a change in diet, learning about specific aspects of your condition.
 In general, the “hill” is a state of mind and you metaphorically climb it to fight cancer and improve quality of life.

 Whatever your ‘hill’ is, two of the common elements required to ‘climb it’ are motivation and willpower.
-However, if you are fighting cancer and you are being affected by the symptoms or the side effects of treatment, it can be easy to opt to stay within your ‘comfort zone’ even though you know the ‘hill‘ might do you some good.
+However, if you’re fighting cancer and you’re being affected by the symptoms or the side effects of treatment, it can be easy to opt to stay within your ‘comfort zone’ even though you know the ‘hill‘ might do you some good.
 I suspect this is a common predicament for a cancer patient, do I ‘climb that hill’ or do I walk away?
 Sure, I walk away from the “hill” occasionally but I try not to make a habit of it.